 The Romantic Period lasted from 1850 to 1900.
 Characteristics of this period are expanding forms, increased dissonance, program music, organic unity, and concert life.
 The expression of more individual and emotional experiences was a given during this period.

 Composers didn’t reuse their material in new compositions for the first time.
-The baroque and classical periods were ideal periods for this practice.
+The Baroque and Classical periods were ideal periods for this practice.
 This allowed composers to write massive amounts of music quickly.

-Each composer of the Romantic period brought life to his/her musical narratives.
+Each composer of the Romantic period brought life to their musical narratives.
 They did so by expressing unique emotions through free forms, dissonance, and expanded dynamics.
 At the time, composers were at risk of being disrespected if their material wasn’t new and original.
 This was due to an increasing emphasis on individualism and the individual’s emotions.

 Characteristics of Romantic Period Music